MuhammadMinhaj22/AI-Outfit-Recomender/README.md

 # Weather-Based Men's Outfit Recommender

-This application recommends outfits based on current weather conditions.
+"This is a smart outfit recommendation application that helps users dress appropriately based on location.
+Simply enter the name of any city from around the world, and the app will suggest the perfect outfit tailored to that city's current weather and climate conditions."

 Make `.env` file and type `OPENWEATHER_API_KEY=YOUR_API_KEY_HERE`